HamzaSahin61/rsk-powhsm-bc_upd_ancestor-overflow/Readme.md

 # ✅ Final Report: Stack Overflow via `block.wa_buf` in `bc_upd_ancestor()`

-## 📌 Context – Reviewer Request
-The reviewer asked:

-> "HSTORE performs a limited write (memcpy(dst, src, HASH_SIZE)), so also no overflow.
-Please, provide a PoC without removing necessary parts of the original code."
+## ✅ Summary

-This document responds with:
+This document addresses the reviewer’s request by providing:

 - A fully working Proof-of-Concept (PoC)
-- A real crash trace (GDB)
+- A confirmed crash trace via GDB
-- Full confirmation that **no original code was modified**
+- File integrity validation (no modifications to original source code)

+Each of these elements is backed by reproducible technical steps, including compilation, execution, and debugger-based validation of stack corruption resulting from unbounded writes to `block.wa_buf`.

+A detailed breakdown follows in the sections below.

 ---